 Impervious surface is a surface that does not permit water to run through the surface (i.e., a driveway).
 Pervious is the exact opposite.
 In a pervious surface, water can freely run through and drain from said surface.
-Every lot is zoned to allow a certain amount of impervious surface coverage; thus, if a particular lot has reached its maximum impervious amount, future expansion may be limited.
-This is one of the most complex and important issues in expanding the footprint of an existing property.
-There have been major changes in the regulations about impervious surface recently.
-Call us if you have questions; we work with some of the people who helped write the new regulations.
+Every lot is zoned to allow a certain amount of impervious surface coverage; thus, if a particular lot … Read moreWhat is “impervious surface” vs “pervious surface” and how does it impact the potential for future development of a waterfront property?

 The waterfront side of the property is legally considered the front of the property for permitting purposes.
 This has ramifications on what can be built, and what the setbacks are from the property lines.
 In order to avoid confusion we always refer to the “waterside” and the “street side.”
 Give us a call if you want … Read moreWith regards to permitting, which side of a waterfront property is considered the “front?”

 There are a number of consultants in the area who will prepare and submit a pier permit for you.
 I have also shown several clients who wanted to save money how to “do it yourself.”
 It is a fairly simple procedure once you have all the state and county forms (approval is required from both Anne … Read moreHow do I get a pier permit?

 Absolutely.
 You need to determine if there are any shallow spots or sandbars between the house you are considering and open water.
 These most frequently occur at the mouth of creeks and at sharp bends in creeks.
 You will also need to check for bridges between your dock and open water.
 The upper South River … Read moreI measured deep water at the dock.
 Is there anything else to consider in determining if I can get my boat there?

 Property taxes are based on the estimate of a property’s value (comprised of a land portion and an improvement portion and together called “the assessment”) and the tax rate per dollar of assessed value (“the mil rate”).
-Consequently, a waterfront and a non-waterfront property with the same assessment would both pay the same real estate taxes in Anne Arundel County.
-I am not aware of any additional “waterfront tax,” although a waterfront property probably has a higher assessment for land than non-waterfront.
+Consequently, a waterfront and a non-waterfront property with the same assessment would both pay the same real estate taxes … Read morePeople keep telling me about the “high waterfront taxes.”
+Is there an additional tax on waterfront that non-waterfront homeowners do not pay?

 Mold requires a moisture source to grow – usually a pipe leak, ground water intrusion, or a crack in the building envelope such as around windows or flashing.
 The presence of water in the nearby river should not increase the likelihood of mold in a well-built house.
 Of course, if a house is in a … Read moreIs mold more likely to be a problem in waterfront homes than in homes away from the water?

 Maybe.
 With the exception of maintenance dredging of existing channels and basins that have been previously dredged, dredging of shallow water habitats in areas of less than three feet at mean low water is not permitted unless approved by the appropriate state and federal agencies.
 We have worked with a number of homeowners to get … Read moreCan the channel or slip at the pier be dredged to achieve deep water access?

 A Location Survey shows the location of the improvements on the property in relation to the apparent boundary lines of the property.
 It generally involves a physical inspection of the property and is accurate to plus or minus a few feet.
 A Boundary Survey is used to identify a property’s boundary lines.
 In this type … Read moreWhat is the difference between a location, boundary, elevation and a topographical survey?

 Absolutely not.
 Although all homes have moisture in the soils surrounding the basement, a well-built home is protected by sump pumps, under slab drainage, and water-proofing.
 Your “Mr. Waterfront” Buyer Expert can help identify these features for you and schedule inspections with building experts to make sure your home has what is necessary to keep the … Read moreWill a basement in a waterfront home always be damp?

 It is extremely difficult to get a pool permit on the waterside of a home.
 The main reason is that most properties do not have enough space outside of the critical area buffer in which to construct a pool.
 However, there are sever legal justifications that can be used to get a variance to build a … Read moreHaving a pool on the waterside of a property seems to be a rare find.
 Is it difficult to get a permit to install a waterfront pool?

 A nitrogen-reducing system consists of the advanced pre-treatment unit and the sewage disposal field.
 The advanced pre-treatment units used in Anne Arundel County typically replace or work in combination with the septic tank.
-Aeration or recirculation is used to promote biological action, resulting in the release of nitrogen as a harmless gas into the atmosphere.
-Nitrogen reducing systems are considered the best available technology in Anne Arundel County, and are generally required for new construction, building addition applications that require an upgrade to the existing septic systems, and repair or replacement applications for existing septic systems that are located in the Critical Area.
-This may sound complicated but we can assist you with the process.
+Aeration or recirculation is used to promote biological action, resulting in the release of nitrogen as a harmless gas into the atmosphere. … Read moreWhat is a nitrogen reducing septic system and how does is impact the potential for future development of a property?

 The most important thing a buyer can do prior to making an offer on a waterfront property is to be pre-qualified by a reputable lender.
 We have access to a number of great local lenders in the area who truly understand the waterfront market.

 Both radon and radium are naturally occurring substances that are in ground water and the ground.
 While both are very common and not considered harmful in low doses, high doses can pose a health hazard.
 Both can easily and inexpensively be removed from the air and the water.
-Radon and radium tend to occur in certain types of soils and in certain areas of the County.
-I usually discuss with my client and the Home Inspector as to whether testing for radon and radium is advisable.
-Usually the Seller will pay to have these products filtered from the air and water if they are found.
+Radon and radium tend to occur in … Read moreWhat is the difference between radon and radium?